How to bleed a radiator

 Open the radiator bleed valve with a bleed key

-Put the radiator bleed key (or flat head screwdriver) into the bleed valve.
+Put the radiator bleed key (or flat-head screwdriver) into the bleed valve.
 The pin that you have to turn is a small square nipple (screw).
-You have to turn the bleed valve anticlockwise slowly and release the air from the system.
+You have to slowly turn the bleed valve anticlockwise and release the air escaping from the system.
 Sometimes when air escapes it comes out smelly, this is a sign of corrosion in the system.
-You can smell the hydrogen build up in the radiators, which is a product of corrosion.
+You can smell the hydrogen buildup in the radiators, which is a product of corrosion.

 Hold open the bleed valve

-Just open the valve slowly turning it anticlockwise till you hear the hissing sound.
-Do not turn the pin fully out, anyway all the water will go to the floor.
-There are high water pressure in the radiators, if the pin comes out it will be hard to put back.
+Just open the valve slowly turning it anticlockwise over and tightening over till you hear the hissing sound.
+Do not turn the pin fully out, anyway, all the water will go to the floor beneath.
+There is high water pressure in the radiators, if the pin comes out it will be hard to put it back.

-Hold the valve open till the water will come out from the radiators.
+Hold the valve open till the water releases air to come out from all the radiators.
 Now you completed the radiator bleeding.
 Turn back the radiator screw but don’t overtighten.
 Now all the air is released from the system and you can go to the other radiator.

 Top up the pressure in the central heating system

-After you finished the radiator bleeding, you have to top up the pressure in the system.
+After you finish the first bleed your radiator is bleeding, and you have to top up the pressure in the system.

-First, you have to find the pressure gauge, which can be on the boiler or next to the expansion tank, if you have a vented system.
+First, you have to find the pressure gauge, which can be on the boiler or next to the square inside the expansion tank, if you have a vented system.

-Keeping the system clean by installing a magnetic filter, also using an inhibitor for system protection.
-You can book a central heating system wash also upgrading your radiator valves for a newer one.
-All these steps making sure you have a fully working energy-efficient heating system.
+Keeping the system clean by installing a magnetic filter, and also using an inhibitor for system protection.
+You can book a central heating system wash and also upgrade your radiator valves for a newer one.
+All these steps make sure you have a fully working energy-efficient heating system.

 Don’t run the radiators at number 5 (in the radiator thermostatic valve) in the room that you are not using and save money on your energy bills.

 Just to know bleeding a radiator doesn’t mean you cleaning the heating system.
 If you need a system clean, you need to book a power flush or system clean wash.
-For cleaning, the central heating system needs to be drained, filled and washed properly and inspecting all the radiators one by one.
+For cleaning, the central heating system needs to be drained, filled and washed properly and inspect all the other radiators, one by one.